URJ 6 Points Creative Arts Academy – Serving as Faculty

 The URJ 6 Points Creative Arts Academy is located at The Westtown School in West, Chester, Pennsylvania.
 Due to limited housing availability, an astounding number of inquiries, and the specific needs of our camp program, we anticipate that we will not be able to accommodate all requests.
-Prior experience on Creative Arts faculty does not guarantee summer 2019 placement.
+Prior experience on Creative Arts faculty does not guarantee Summer 2020 placement.

-Decisions about who will be offered a Residential Faculty placement will be informed by several factors including (1) service to a URJ congregation or program (2) specialty area background, (3) geographic diversity, (4) the number of potential faculty that apply from one congregation, and other considerations.
+Decisions about who will be offered a Residential Faculty placement will be informed by several factors including (1) service to a URJ congregation or program, (2) specialty area background, (3) geographic diversity, (4) the number of potential faculty that apply from one congregation, and other considerations.
+If there are more than one potential professional staff member from your congregation or program interested in serving on Creative Arts Faculty, please discuss this internally before submitting your request as it is unlikely we will be able to accommodate multiple faculty from any one congregation or program.
 Please read through the following guidelines to help you make a decision about submitting a request to be a part of our program.

 Understanding the Residential Faculty Presence at CAA

-Camp remains relatively small and intimate, with 50 staff and 90-110 campers each session, joining us from across North America and overseas.
-The camp team will also include approximately 5-6 Residential Faculty members on camp at a time.
+Camp remains relatively small and intimate, with 50 staff and anywhere from 90-150 campers each session, joining us from across North America and overseas.
+The camp team will also include approximately 6-8 Residential Faculty members on camp at a time.

 Residential Faculty at CAA are “all-in.”
 From morning until night, there are activities in which faculty will be integrally involved.
 Faculty are a loving, supportive presence, passionate about Judaism, youth, camping and The Arts.
 As a new camp, our faculty recognize that camp is a work-in-progress, from policies and schedules to culture and minhag.
 They are flexible, compassionate, patient, and dedicated to the success of the campers, staff, their peers and our program.
 We look forward to deepening relationships with, and between, our faculty and our larger community.